How To Tighten Brakes On Bike

 4. Pull The Brake Cable

-At this point, you should have successfully loosened the bolt and the caliper.
+You should have loosened the bolt and caliper at this point.
 Now is the time to pull the brake cable upwards.
 It should move easily.

 Over-tightening the pads will result in stiffening, which can lead to more problems.
 Just keep adjusting it until it gets to the perfect spot.